SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Results.md

 ## 4. User Walkthrough (Synchronous/Qualitative/Subjective)

 When user's were doing walkthrough, we collected any pain points ore issues that they identified as they went through the user tasks.
-We aggregated them into the following document [here](https://gitlab.ecs.vuw.ac.nz/course-work/swen303/2024/project1/t7/swen303-part2/-/blob/main/User_Walkthroughs/All_Walkthroughs.md?plain=0).
+We aggregated them into the following document [here](https://gitlab.ecs.vuw.ac.nz/course-work/swen303/2024/project1/t7/swen303-part2/-/blob/main/User_Walkthroughs/All_Walkthroughs.md?plain=0). \

 Based on the comments and reactions of the test-subject during the test, we came up with some problems/issues to focus on.\

 ## 5. Focus Groups (Asynchronous/Qualitative/Subjective)

+From our focus groups, we aggregated all the information gained from them in the document [here](https://gitlab.ecs.vuw.ac.nz/course-work/swen303/2024/project1/t7/swen303-part2/-/blob/main/Focus_Groups/All_Focus_Groups.md).\

 Based on the Focus Groups' answers to our questions, we identified more issues: